alexanderhenderson/project-campfire/docs/data-model.md

 | commenter | reference to User entity | no | no |
 | user_profile | reference to User entity | no | no |

+The `Comment` entity contains the data for comments left on a user profile by users.